Dialogues with Patients in Spanish

 Here is an alphabetical list of some of the medical conditions which link directly to corresponding dialogues.
 (Remember, it is not medical advice, just learning Spanish!)

-abdominal pain, abscess, asthma, back pain, bronchiolitis, burn injury, cancer, conjunctivitis, Down syndrome, ear infection, emphysema, febrile seizure, fracture, gallstones, hematochezia, irritable baby, jaundice, lead poisoning, migraine, nasal foreign body, neurocysticercosis, peritonsillar abscess, pheochromocytoma, pinworms, poisoning, pregnancy, scabies, tinea, urinary obstruction, Wilms tumor
+abdominal pain, abscess, allergies, anemia, arrhythmia, asthma, back pain, bronchiolitis, burn injury, cancer, cavities, childbirth, congestive heart failure, conjunctivitis, constipation, diabetes, Down syndrome, ear infection, emphysema, febrile seizure, fracture, gallstones, hematochezia, hernia, hypothyroidism, irritable baby, jaundice, Kawasaki disease, lead poisoning, leukemia, migraine, mononucleosis, nasal foreign body, neurocysticercosis, parasites, peritonsillar abscess, pheochromocytoma, pinworms, poisoning, pregnancy, scabies, tinea, transient ischemic attack, tuberculosis, urinary obstruction, vertigo, Wilms tumor

 I recommend that you make a concerted effort carefully review all seventy three theoretical patient encounters, perhaps one or two each day, and then begin again.
 In addition to pronunciation and vocabulary, please pay attention to the types of questions patients ask, and phrases and expressions that are commonly used.